Map of the Turks and Caicos Islands.

 Ambergris Cay Resort, which is part of the Turks and Caicos Collection group of resorts, manages a small upscale resort and the island’s rental properties.
 Transit to the island is primarily via small private aircraft, which typically operate between one of the private FBOs at the Providenciales International Airport and the Harold Charles (HBAC) Airport on Ambergris Cay.

-Our Small Islands and Cays
+Small Islands and Cays

 The Turks and Caicos has over 100 named islands and cays.
 Many are quite small, yet they’re all beautiful places to explore!
 Some of our uninhabited islands have become attractions due to their secluded beaches, sandbar systems, snorkeling, wildlife, and historical sites.

-Only two large islands in the Turks and Caicos, East Caicos, and West Caicos, are not inhabited.
+Only two large islands in the Turks and Caicos, East Caicos and West Caicos, are not inhabited.
 Both offer fascinating history and breathtaking landscapes.

 Some spectacular cays in the Turks and Caicos include the Turks and Caicos Islands rock iguana sanctuary of Little Water Cay, Water Cay with its exquisite beach, the stingray haven of Gibbs Cay, the nature reserve of Little Ambergris Cay, and the eco-destination of Mangrove Cay.